About me

 Training

-I am a qualified UKCP accredited Integrative psychotherapist, having completed a 4 year postgraduate masters programme at Sherwood Psychotherapy Training Institute.
+I am a UKCP accredited Integrative psychotherapist, having completed a four year postgraduate masters programme at Sherwood Psychotherapy Training Institute.
 My integrative approach incorporates humanistic, relational, developmental and psychodynamic theory and practice to explore together your reality and experiences with compassion and without judgement.

 Experience

-My Master's research was focused on the lived experience of therapists of colour within training, fundamentally driven by my own experiences as a Sri-Lankan woman and navigating my racial and dual cultural identity within British society.
-As such, I have a special interest in working with people of colour and marginalised backgrounds and our therapeutic space would fundamentally be to connect and work together to foster insight and embrace the layers of your identity as a whole.
+My Master's research explored the experiences of therapists of colour in training, shaped by my own journey as a Sri-Lankan woman navigating dual cultural identity in British society.
+I have a special interest in supporting people of colour and marginalised backgrounds, offering a space to connect, explore, and embrace all layers of your identity.

 How I work